-The DSSRC is a third-party, self-regulatory entity created as a result of deliberations of DSA’s leadership, and dialogue with the Federal Trade Commission (FTC) to increase the oversight of the direct selling industry.
+The DSSRC is a third-party, self-regulatory program created as a result of deliberations of DSA’s leadership, and dialogue with the Federal Trade Commission (FTC) to increase the oversight of the direct selling industry.

 The purpose of the DSSRC is to strengthen the direct selling industry with additional third-party, oversight, as well as articulate clear principles based on established business ethics set forth for more than five decades by the DSA.